 These days, everyone who’s anyone is visiting Iceland on a budget.
 Creating a budget and saving accordingly is crucial to enjoying your time in Iceland without breaking the bank.
 That being said, even the most well-planned budgets have the potential to be blown when visiting one of the most expensive countries on the planet.
+Whether you are driving yourself, taking one of the many fantastic tours in Iceland, or just stopping over for a few hours, you should consider all costs.
 If you intend to visit Iceland on a budget, make sure to account for these unexpected costs in your savings plan.

 Iceland On A Budget: 5 Things You’re Forgetting To Save For